|

 - Chase Sapphire: You earn 2 points on travel and dining, but more important, they're offering 40,000 free points when you spend $3K in the first three months-- that's worth $500 in travel rewards.

 I got mine last year and got an even better deal of 60,000 points, so within a few months I'd earned $850 in free travel rewards.
 Beat that, Citibank!
-Plus, Chase Sapphire charges no foreign transaction fees.
-Click here for details.
+Plus, Chase Sapphire charges no foreign transaction fees, which saved us a bundle of money when we traveled to Europe.

 Want more ways to save money on travel?
 Check out my Discount Travel Deals page.